Topological States Enabled by Non-local Nonlinearity in Synthetic Dimensions: Supplementary information

 \subsection{Nonlinear Bulk-edge Correspondence}

-As we discussed in the main text, if the topologically irrelevant nonlinear shift $gn_k$ is omitted from the Hamiltonian, the nonlinearity reduces to a purely inter-sublattice form.
-Since the linear edge state breaks chiral symmetry and localizes exclusively on one sublattice, the nonlinear effect vanishes for such states.
-Consequently, the edge state remains unaltered by nonlinearity, and the bulk-edge correspondence is preserved exactly as in the linear limit, irrespective of the nonlinear strength~\cite{Hasan2010ColloquiumTopological}.
+As we discussed in the main text, if the topologically irrelevant nonlinear shift $gn_k$ is omitted from the Hamiltonian, the nonlinearity reduces to a purely inter-sublattice form. {Since the linear edge states are eigenstates of the chiral symmetry operator and are localized exclusively on a single sublattice, the nonlinear interaction vanishes for such states.} Consequently, the edge states remain {identical to those in the linear limit, and the correspondence between these edge states and the linear bulk topology is preserved irrespective of the nonlinear strength.}

 However, in realistic settings, an ideal boundary is difficult to realize because nonlocal interactions inherently couple to OAM states beyond any single-particle boundary.
 Furthermore, the $k$-dependent density of the edge state prevents $gn_k$ from being omitted as a constant.

 Here, we consider opening a single-particle boundary at site $n=0$ by turning off the tunneling between $l=0$ and $l=1$, the interaction can still couple OAM modes from different sides of the boundary.
 Such a boundary can be constructed by introducing pinholes in beam splitters that connect the main cavity with the coupler cavity.
 Notice that we have assumed an identical narrow ring-shaped profile for all OAM modes at the SLM and the atomic cloud (such a requirement can be achieved by the degenerate cavity design), so we can have well-defined nonlinearity along the azimuthal angle $\theta$.
 On the other hand, near the beam splitter, different OAM modes can have different transverse profiles due to diffraction.
 Generally, the $l=0$ OAM state can have a much smaller beam spot compared to $l\neq 0$ states, and thus the pinhole beam splitter would not couple the $l=0$ mode, leading to the single-particle boundary, as shown in Fig.~\ref{fig:edgestates}a.
 We consider a periodic boundary on the large OAM ends to simulate the infinite possible OAM modes.

-To numerically solve for the nonlinear edge states of the system with an open boundary at site $n=0$, we adopt an iterative approach.